Burabay National Park: Climate

-Flora and fauna
+Flora, fauna, and funga

 The park contains 757 species of plant, of which 119 are protected, and 12 registered in the Red Book.
 The forest comprises 65% pines, 31% birches, 3% aspens and 1% shrubs.
 Many species of edible mushroom can also be found.

 Due to the diversity of the flora, the fauna is very abundant: 305 species of animal can be found, which represent 36% of the fauna diversity of Kazakhstan.
 40% of them live at the border of their habitat, and 13 species are registered in the Red Book.

 Currently, Burabay's forests host a variety of deer including roe deer, moose, wild boar, squirrels, stoats, weasel and marten.
 Amongst the predators, wolves and lynx might be encountered.
 In the steppes and wooded areas, fox species, weasels and European and mountain hares might be present, as well as badgers in the forests.

 There are a variety of birds, particularly ducks and waders which include common goldeneye, mallard, gadwall, northern pintail, ruddy shelducks, plovers, northern lapwings, common sandpipers and green sandpipers.
 Ducks numbers rise massively during autumn and during migration periods.

 In the dry stony pine forests, and along the forests, the birch wooden steppes, the grey partridge and the capercailie can be found.